vrtmrz/obsidian-livesync/updates.md

       - No longer contains customisation sync information.
       - Version of LiveSync has been added.
 - 0.19.22
-Fixed:
+  - Fixed:
     - Now the synchronisation will begin without our interaction.
     - No longer puts the configuration of the remote database into the log while checking configuration.
     - Some outdated description notes have been removed.
     - Options that are meaningless depending on other settings configured are now hidden.
       - Scan for hidden files before replication
       - Scan customization periodically
+- 0.19.23
+  -Improved:
+    - We can open the log pane also from the command palette now.
+    - Now, the hidden file scanning interval could be configured to 0.
+    - `Check database configuration` now points out that we do not have administrator permission.

 ...
 To continue on to `updates_old.md`.